Groove vs Converge

 - Teams larger than 15 agents

 Choose Converge if your customers communicate through messaging apps rather than email.
-Groove has no WhatsApp, Telegram, Discord, or Zalo support on any plan.
+Groove has no WhatsApp, Telegram, Discord, TikTok, or Zalo support on any plan.
 For teams that need these channels — especially businesses in Southeast Asia (Zalo), gaming and crypto communities (Discord), or global markets where Telegram and WhatsApp dominate — Groove leaves a gap that requires a separate tool.
 Converge handles all messaging channels plus email in one inbox at $49/month flat, with AI reply suggestions included and no per-seat billing.

 Choose Groove if:

-- Your team is small (under 10 agents) and values interface simplicity over feature breadth
+- Your team is small (under 10 agents) and values interface simplicity over channel breadth

 - You need native Shopify, Stripe, or Recharge integrations for e-commerce support